HIV and HIV Tests

 Having an HIV test and knowing your test result will help you to make decisions about your health.

 It is your choice to have an HIV test.
-Talk to your health care provider before having the test if you have any concerns or questions about the HIV test or your HIV test result.
+Talk to your health care provider if you have any concerns or questions about the HIV test or your HIV test result.

 What if my HIV test is negative?

 If your standard laboratory or point-of-care HIV blood test is negative and it has been more than 3 months since you may have been exposed to HIV, then it means that you likely do not have HIV.
 If it has been less than 3 months since you may have been exposed, you may still have HIV, but it is too early for the test to detect the antibodies.
 You will need to have a second test after the 3 months have passed to be sure.

 Although HIV is a life-long infection, you can still live a healthy and productive life.
 However, getting early and ongoing health care is important.
 Talk to your health care provider about supports, your health care, and about antiretroviral medications.